Tariq al-Harzi: 2014

 In early 2014, he was involved in recruiting North Africans to IS.

 US and UN sanctions

 On September 24 2014, he was designated by the US Treasury Department as a Specially Designated Global Terrorist with a long list of alternate names and several alternative birthdates.
 His Tunisian passport number was Z-050399.
-On May 5, 2015 The U.S. Department of State's Rewards for Justice Program offered an reward of US$3 million for information leading to his capture.
+On May 5, 2015 The U.S. Department of State's Rewards for Justice Program offered a reward of US$3 million for information leading to his capture.

 Death

 Tariq al-Harzi was killed in a US drone strike at Shaddadi in north-eastern Syria on 16 June 2015.
 His brother Ali Awni al-Harzi was killed the previous day in a US airstrike on Mosul, Iraq.